 This service automatically cuts in after four rings or if the line is busy.
 Please leave a message and someone will return your call once available.
 If you have a message that is urgent please try again until someone answers.

 Field trips are an important part of our curriculum offering our students many learning opportunities outside of the classroom.
-Sometimes parents are asked to drive; sometimes a bus is rented.
-Volunteers who transport students require a Criminal Record Check prior to transporting students other than family members as well as a Driver Authorization Form.
+We typically book a school bus to transport our students on their excursions.
+If we require volunteers on the field trip, we would ask that those individuals have a Criminal Record Check on file prior to volunteering.

 Mrs. Linda Peters is available to meet with students about personal, family and school issues.
 Her schedule is posted on the counselling door, and she is typically at DES on Wednesdays.
 Families are invited to call Mrs. Peters directly if they would like to discuss family or personal issues that are affecting their child.
 An appointment can also be made by contacting the school.
 Mrs. Peters can be contacted at our school at